 Canada is the second most popular destination for Americans living abroad (after Mexico), with an estimated one million US expats.
-Many US expats living in Canada aren’t sure about their US tax filing obligations though, and they often ask whether they need to file a US tax return, and if so whether they need to report their Canadian income, and, if so, how they should do so.
+Many US expats living in Canada aren’t sure about their US tax filing obligations though, and they often ask whether they need to file a US tax return, and, if so whether they need to report their Canadian income.
 In this article, we reveal the answers to these questions.

 How should US expats in Canada report their Canadian income in their US tax return?

 US expats in Canada should report their Canadian and any other income on form 1040.
-American expats have longer to file though, as they receive an automatic extension until June 15th, with a further extension available until October 15th.
+American expats receive an automatic filing extension until June 15th, with a further extension available until October 15th.

 “If eligible, you can claim a foreign tax credit on foreign income taxes owed and paid by filing Form 1116 with your U.S. income tax return.” – the IRS

 How can US expats in Canada avoid paying US taxes on their Canadian income?

 The US – Canada Tax Treaty doesn’t prevent expats in Canada from having to file US taxes, or from reporting their Canadian income.

 When expats file though, they can file additional forms to claim one or more exemptions that exempt most expats from owing any US taxes.